chrishelgert/wintersmith-pattern-library/contents/index.md

   base.css  <= CSS for your patterns
 ```

-Your JS and CSS is hosted on a CDN?
+Your JS and CSS are hosted on a CDN?
 Insert your external assets into `config.json`:

 ```json`
 {